 Neglect may be defined as the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse.
+Neglect may occur during pregnancy because of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to